alice-i-cecile/cellular-automata-demo/README.md

 1. Clone this repository.
 2. Follow Bevy's [instructions](https://bevyengine.org/learn/) to set up Bevy and Rust on your machine.
-3. Call `cargo run --release` to run the simulation.
+3. Call `cargo run` to run the simulation.

 ## Development Tooling